El Camino: A Breaking Bad Movie: Writing

-With Todd and the rest of the neo-Nazi gang canonically dead at the end of "Felina", Gilligan felt the film needed a new villain to introduce conflict for Jesse in the present storyline.
-For this reason, Gilligan created the character Neil Kandy, the welder who Gilligan labeled "Nazi-adjacent" due to his prior business dealings with the gang.
-He also described Neil as being more sociopathic than Todd, saying it would take someone of Neil's caliber to create the dog run that physically tethered Jesse without asking too many questions, or even caring about Jesse's condition.
-Gilligan worried about introducing a new character not seen in Breaking Bad, but also called it "Drama 101" to include Neil as he gave Jesse a villain he could prevail against and provided the film with more visceral flair.
+With Todd and the rest of the neo-Nazi gang canonically dead at the end of "Felina", Gilligan felt the film needed a new villain to introduce conflict for Jesse in the new storyline.
+For this reason, Gilligan created the character Neil Kandy, the welder whom Gilligan labeled "Nazi-adjacent" due to his prior business dealings with the gang.
+He also described Neil as being more sociopathic than Todd, saying it would take someone of Neil's caliber to create the dog run that physically tethered Jesse without asking too many questions or even caring about Jesse's condition.
+Gilligan worried about introducing a new character not seen in Breaking Bad, but called it "Drama 101" to include Neil as he gave Jesse a villain he could prevail against and provided the film with more visceral flair.

 Peter Gould and the Better Call Saul writing staff consulted Gilligan as he developed the screenplay.

-Gilligan consulted the Better Call Saul writers room throughout El Caminos writing process to not only ensure the two projects' continuity did not interfere with one another, but to also take in suggestions to improve his screenplay.
+Gilligan consulted the Better Call Saul writers' room throughout El Caminos writing process to not only ensure the two projects' continuity did not interfere with one another, but to also take in suggestions to improve his screenplay.
 Upon completion of his first draft, Gilligan immediately sought the advice of Gould, who developed Better Call Saul with Gilligan and became its sole showrunner after Gilligan reduced his own role in the series.
-The decision to bring Jane Margolis into the story resulted from this consultation, as the initial script did not include the character.
-After Gould read the first draft, he advised that Jane could appear in the ending, "where it would mean the most to the audience".
+The decision to bring Jane Margolis into the story resulted from this consultation, as the initial script did not include her.
+After Gould read the first draft, he advised that Jane could appear in the ending, where it would mean the most to the audience.
 Gilligan thought about the suggestion for a couple of weeks and eventually agreed.
 He incorporated the idea into his script, and Jane ultimately delivered the final lines of El Camino.
 Krysten Ritter, who reprised the role in the film, called the ending with her character "so beautiful" as it "sent Jesse off into the sunset with Jane riding shotgun ...
 He was going to be okay, and she was there with him".